An accomplished, pioneer boutique hotel in the center of Phnom Penh, located

 The laundry and minibar are inexpensive.
 Each room has a Samsung flat screen TV, complimentary tea/coffee facility, and WiFi.

-The Pavilion Restaurant & Bar area, next to the reception, is smart and convivial.
+The Sala Restaurant & Bar area, next to the reception, is smart and convivial.
 With long flowered sofas and small tables with a view of the surrounding greenery.
 Prices are copied on those at pub street.
 We noticed, after visiting a dozen of four star hotels, that the average bill for a draft beer was USD 3; here it costs only USD 1.
 Most of the dishes are around USD 5.
 This is a simple local cuisine, with much savor and lightness.
 The chicken broth with lemongrass is actually delicious.
 The breakfast is a la carte, copious and yummy.

 There was a SPA under construction during our visit in May 2017.